juju-solutions/interface-dfs/README.md

     the service has registered itself as a DataNode or a SecondaryNameNode.
     The SSH key can be accessed via the `ssh_key()` method.

-For example, a typical client respond to `hdfs.ready`:
+For example, a typical client would respond to `hdfs.ready`:

 ```python
 @when('flume.installed', 'hdfs.ready')